A Checklist of Fun Things To Do in Las Vegas from Wild to Mild

 Drive, Jump And Drift An Off-Road Race Truck

-Another awesome off road experience that will have your adrenaline pumping is VORE – Vegas Off-Road Experience.
+An amazing off-road experience that will have your adrenaline pumping is VORE – Vegas Off-Road Experience.
 The thought of strapping into a massive Pro Lite off-road racing truck and flooring it around an arena style, professional level short course race track sounded too good to not be on our bucket list.
 After a video introduction, a run through lap with our instructor, we were “barreling” our way through 10 fast paced laps of the off-road course.
 Our track, the short course, has high banks, drifting turns, dive jumps and five major jumps with a 40 foot table top jump that gets you 20 feet in the air.
 View our Vegas Off Road Experience video to see one of our short course track runs.

 Drive A Dune Buggy Through the Desert

 The Las Vegas desert provides a perfect place to hop out of that rent a car and strap into your own dune buggy.
-We chose to do the Vegas Mini Baja Chase, which has you “chasing” your expert guide as you both carve up the desert in these fast-paced dune buggies.
+We chose to do the Vegas Mini Baja Chase from SunBuggy, which has you “chasing” your expert guide as you both carve up the desert in these fast-paced dune buggies.
 These aggressive chase runs will have you speeding over dunes, gravel and creek beds, heading sideways up the hills, sliding and drifting through turns and so much more off road fun.